"Unity in Diversity"Note

-- Superstitions are incredibly common in Indonesia.
+- Belief in supernaturals are incredibly common in Indonesia.
 In many places, teenage boys go to cemeteries and abandoned houses (the latter is surprisingly common) in the middle of the night alone on a dare.
 There are many "dukun" (witch doctors), who can be hired to put "santet" or "teluh" (curses) on your enemies.
-Even government officials are in on it.

-- To be fair, many sinetrons like Keluarga Cemara, Si Doel Anak Sekolahan, even Kedasih have both the staying power and preservation from Seasonal Rot.
+- Despite that, many sinetrons like Keluarga Cemara (The Pine Family), Si Doel Anak Sekolahan (Doel the Schoolkid), and Kedasih is some that mostly doesn't use cliches.
 One of the present time sinetrons is Para Pencari Tuhan.

-- In The Nineties, there were some music groups that gained fame by taking already existing songs (doesn't matter if local or international music), change the lyrics into something utterly hilarious and some of them also get hilarious music videos.
+- In The '90s, there were some music groups that gained fame by taking already existing songs (doesn't matter if local or international music), change the lyrics into something utterly hilarious and some of them also get hilarious music videos.
 The most famous are Padhayangan Project.
-This practice right now is nonexistent, so such music becomes something of Cult Classic.
-Not really though.
-If you're listening to tons of hit music in Indonesia, you WILL realize that it takes so many tunes and notes from Japanese or Western songs.
-Only this one use some similar lyrics and isnt a comedic parody.
-That being said, it is a case of Suspiciously Similar Song, which was common in Indonesia.
+This practice right now is nonexistent.

 - Korean Soap Opera, and Boybands/Girlbands are a huge hit on Indonesia by 2012.